Year-end closing

 It is therefore necessary to document all transactions of the year concerning fixed assets and stocks.
 Not only capital assets such as computers, machines, furniture and company vehicles must be documented, but also all merchandise in the warehouse and in production.
 In addition, a chronological compilation of all account statements must be prepared.

-The logbook and overdue accounts receivable deserve special attention during the audit as part of the annual financial statement work.
-If bad debts are to be expected, they are taken into account as a value adjustment.
+The logbook and overdue receivables deserve special attention during the audit as part of the annual financial statements.
+If bad debts are expected, they are recognised as a value adjustment.

 Required lists for the annual accounts

-In addition to the inventory, there are a number of other required lists and information that must be compiled and submitted with the financial statement work.
-These include information and listings on:
+In addition to the inventory, there are a number of other required lists and information that must be compiled and submitted with the annual financial statements.
+This includes information and lists about:

 • unfinished and finished but not yet invoiced services